• Skip to primary navigation

 I often make this recipe using seasonal fruit or what I currently have available in my freezer.
 It is easily adapted to suit your family's taste or favorite berries.

 • Mini frangipane tarts - Using mini tartlet cases evenly divide the frangipane mixture between 6 tartlets.
-The baking time will have to be altered so be sure that you check and remove from the oven when golden brown.
+The baking time will have to be altered so be sure that you check and remove it from the oven when it is golden brown.

 • Strawberry Frangipane tart - You can substitute the raspberries and jam for fresh strawberries and strawberry jam.

-• Iced Frangipane tart - If you want to decorate with icing you can drizzle your preferred icing over the top of the cooled pie or see my iced bakewell tart recipe for a fully iced tart.
+• Iced Frangipane tart - If you want to decorate with icing you can drizzle your preferred icing over the top of the cooled pie or see my gluten free iced bakewell tart for a fully iced tart.

 close up of a raspberry frangipane tart.